Workers' Compensation Insurance

 4. See if you qualify for a lower premium policy

-There are two types of lower premium policies: a minimum premium workers’ comp policy and a ghost policy.
-Both fulfill the obligation to carry a workers’ compensation policy.
+A minimum premium policy and a ghost policy fulfill the obligation to carry a workers’ compensation policy.
 However, a ghost policy provides zero workers’ comp coverage, and the availability of these policies is dependent on the state your business operates in.

 Minimum premium workers' comp policy